mefernandez/paged-list-code-kata/README.md

 	Sample output string: [1], 2, 3, …, 30

 It is required for the first and last pages to always appear.
-It is desirable to be able to jump to next and previous pages to the current one.
+It is desirable to be able to jump to next and previous pages from current one.